International Affairs: Social Security and Taxes

 The IRS and Illinois deadline to submit 2016 tax forms is April 17, 2018.

-To make fulfilling your tax obligations easier, International Affairs is happy to announce that we are offering SAIC international students free access to WINDSTAR Foreign National Tax Resource, an online tool we have purchased to provide easy-to-use federal tax preparation software along with an extensive (and easily searchable) online tax library.
+To make fulfilling your tax obligations easier, International Affairs is offering SAIC students free access to WINDSTAR Foreign National Tax Resource, an online tool we have purchased to provide easy-to-use federal tax preparation software along with an extensive (and easily searchable) online tax library.
 Current SAIC international students and OPT students are eligible to create a WINDSTAR account using an active @saic.edu email address.

 Please note that International Affairs provides these tax resources as a service to you.
 However, International Affairs staff are not tax experts and therefore cannot, by law, answer specific tax questions or help you prepare your tax forms.
 Ultimately, it is your responsibility to meet your U.S. tax obligations and to do so accurately.